Connect With Us

 If your toes start to itch and tiny blisters begin to form between them, you probably have come in contact with tinea fungus, more commonly known as athlete’s foot.
 It thrives in warm, moist and airless conditions, such as those found in locker rooms, public showers and swimming pools.
 It is a good idea to avoid sharing towels, wear foot coverings in places where the fungus is likely to grow, keep from scratching the infected area, and wear absorbent socks.
 Although this fungus can spread easily to other parts of your body as well as to other people, it is not serious in and of itself.
 Many topical antifungal creams and sprays are available to treat athlete’s foot.
 However, if you start to feel pain, or if your foot becomes hot and red, it could be an indication of a more serious problem.
 Similarly, if you are diabetic or suffer from a weakened immune system, it is probably wise to consult a podiatrist to see if other treatment options are available to you.

 Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns about your feet and ankles, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor will treat your foot and ankle needs.

 Athlete’s Foot: The Sole Story